werckme/werckmeister/manual.md

 |:--- |:--- |:--- |:--- |
 | to | 1 | The volume value. | 0..100 |

-set the volume of the current track
+set the volume of the current instrument

  ### examples